click on the menu below to navigate this site

 Lawrie looking remarkable.

 We both got up early and drove up Mount Remarkable to the ski resort.
-This ski resort is about 30 minutes drive from our accommodation.
-In New Zealand there are no lodges or places to stay on the mountain so every morning you must drive up a mountain to ski.
+This ski resort is about a 30-minute drive from our accommodation.
+In New Zealand, there are no lodges or places to stay on the mountain, so every morning you must drive up a mountain to ski.

-It was a very beautiful, but quite tricky drive up the mountain as the road was gravel covered, at higher elevations, with ice.
-When we got up to the car park it was about 8:30 am and -6 c which made it very, very cold.
+It was a very beautiful but tricky drive up the mountain, as the road was gravel-covered and icy at higher elevations.
+When we reached the car park, it was around 8:30 a.m. and -6°C, which made it very, very cold.
 We got our gear on and headed to the lifts for a day of skiing.
-The ski runs could have done with another meter of snow to cover up the grass and rocks but there was plenty of good skiing to be had; even some powder.
+The ski runs could have used another meter of snow to cover the grass and rocks, but there was still plenty of good skiing to be had, including some powder.
 It's been a poor ski season in New Zealand this year.

 Thursday, August 23, 2007